Giving Every Building its Own Digital Fingerprint

 • Why the first issued identifier is a milestone for investors.

-Buildings, roads, and power plants create a massive amount of information.
+Every residential and commercial building creates a massive amount of information.
 From the day they are designed to the day they are torn down, they produce thousands of digital records.
 The problem is that these records are usually scattered across different apps and companies.
-When a building is sold, a lot of that important data simply disappears.
+When a property is sold, a lot of that important data simply disappears.

 Why We Need a Permanent ID